 create sentence-starters for the questions

-This can be a daunting task on a day-to-day basis, especially if you don’t have a special education co-teacher to do it for you.
+I hear you, it’s REALLY hard on top of everything else to differentiate lessons on a day-to-day basis.
+If you have a if you have a special education co-teacher to do it for you that’s great.
 However, you don’t have to do all of the scaffolds all of the time.
-Unfortunately, if you don’t do something — depending on your student population — there will be those who have too many barriers to interact with the document.
+But unfortunately, if you don’t do something — depending on your student population — there will be those who have too many barriers to interact with primary source documents.

 Day 2 – How did the U.S. practice containment?